-Erected by Historic Bethlehem Museums and Historic Sites; DCNR; Delaware & Lehigh National Heritage Corridor.
+Erected by Historic Bethlehem, HistoryWorks!, and Delaware & Lehigh National Heritage Corridor.

 Topics.
-This historical marker is listed in these topic lists: Colonial Era • Industry & Commerce.
-A significant historical year for this entry is 1761.
+This historical marker is listed in these topic lists: Colonial Era • Industry & Commerce • Man-Made Features • Natural Resources • Notable Buildings • Waterways & Vessels.
+A significant historical year for this entry is 1869.

 Location.
-40° 37.2′ N, 75° 23.009′ W. Marker is in Bethlehem, Pennsylvania, in Lehigh County.
-Marker can be reached from Ohio Road just east of Old York Road, on the right when traveling east.
+40° 37.219′ N, 75° 23.009′ W. Marker is in Bethlehem, Pennsylvania, in Lehigh County.
+Marker is in the Colonial Industrial Quarter of Historic Bethlehem, along the former Old York Road, about 150 feet east of the old stone bridge over the Monocacy Creek.
 Touch for map.
-Marker is at or near this postal address: 145 Ohio Rd, Bethlehem PA 18018, United States of America.
+Marker is in this post office area: Bethlehem PA 18018, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Butchery (a few steps from this marker); Miller's House (a few steps from this marker); Dye HouseTannery (within shouting distance of this marker); Springhouse (within shouting distance of this marker); Tawery (within shouting distance of this marker); Bark Shed (about 400 feet away, measured in a direct line); First House of Moravian Settlement (about 400 feet away).
 Touch for a list and map of all markers in Bethlehem.

 1. Colonial Industrial Quarter.
 (Submitted on February 1, 2010, by William Fischer, Jr. of Scranton, Pennsylvania.)